Ketamine-Assisted Psychotherapy (KAP)

 KAP will not be a good fit for you if you currently or in the past have had any of the following:

-High Blood Pressure (currently untreated), Seizures, Mania, Psychosis, Vascular disease or stroke, cystitis.
+High Blood Pressure (currently untreated), Seizures, Mania, Psychosis, Vascular disease or stroke, or cystitis.

 KAP steps and cost: